 Needless to say, maple syrup is the perfect addition to this muffin recipe.

-I bake this maple walnut muffin in a ramekin that holds 1-cup.
+I bake this maple walnut muffin in an 8-ounce ramekin that measures 4-inches in diameter and is 2-inches tall.
 Use a baking dish of similar size or slightly larger for best results.

 For more information on the baking dishes I use in our “recipes for one”, please visit our FAQ page.